DonovanLoSg/forexbacktesting/README.md

 #### Data Source

-The chart is generated from data publised by Monentary Authority of Singapore through API.
+The chart is generated from data published by Monetary  Authority of Singapore through API.

 Source: https://secure.mas.gov.sg/api/APIDescPage.aspx?resource_id=95932927-c8bc-4e7a-b484-68a66a24edfe

-Data consumed from this endpoints includes dates and USD-SGD daily exchange rates.
+Data consumed from this endpoint includes dates and USD-SGD daily exchange rates.

-### Interaction Deisgn
+### Interaction Design

 1. Match user experience and expectations